eginamalaj/explore_agrochemicals/README.md

-# Mapping of the agrochemical and crop changes across Canada
+# Visualizing agrochemical and crop changes across Canada

 This file contains part of the R code to run **exploratory analysis** for the article: